Offset Account vs Redraw Facility: What's the Difference?

 What Is an Offset Account?

-An offset account is a transaction account linked to your home loan that reduces the interest you pay each month.
-The balance in your offset account is "offset" against your home loan balance for interest calculation purposes.
+An offset account is a separate savings or transaction account that's linked to your home loan.
+The balance in your offset account is "offset" against your loan balance when the lender calculates interest charges.

 What Is a Redraw Facility?